LaunchCodeEducation/gis-devops/src/content/topics/integration-testing/_index.md

 > You should be able to:

-- Start up a pre-configured testing environment
+- Start up a pre-configured testing environment.
-- Use pre-written testing utilities as necessary
+- Use pre-written testing utilities as necessary.
-- Design and write a web integration test
+- Design and write a web integration test including:
   - setup of initial test state
   - HTTP assertions
   - database assertions
-- Use test reports to identify the component involved in a failed integration test
+- Use test reports to identify the component involved in a failed integration test.